ueberdosis/hocuspocus/docs/introduction.md

 [![License](https://img.shields.io/npm/l/@hocuspocus/server.svg)](https://www.npmjs.com/package/@hocuspocus/server)
 [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg?sanitize=true)](https://discord.gg/WtJ49jGshW)

-Hocuspocus is a Node.js collaboration backend based on [Y.js](https://github.com/yjs/yjs).
+Hocuspocus is a suite of tools to bring collaboration to your application.
+It’s based on [Y.js](https://github.com/yjs/yjs) (by Kevin Jahns), which is amazing to sync and merge changes from clients in real-time.
+But you can also use it to build offline-first apps, and sync changes later.
+We’ll make sure to resolve conflicts and keep everything in sync, always.

 ## What is Y.js?
 Y.js merges changes from users without conflicts and in real-time.
 Compared to other implementations, it is super performant and “kicks the pants off” (Joseph Gentle, Ex-Google Wave Engineer, [source](https://josephg.com/blog/crdts-are-the-future/)).

 For such a Conflict-free Replication Data Type (CRDT), it doesn’t matter in which order changes are applied.
 It’s a little bit like Git, where it doesn’t matter when changes are committed.
+Also, every copy of the data is worth the same.

-That enables you to build performant real-time applications, add collaboration to your existing app, sync presence states and think offline-first.
+This enables you to build performant real-time applications, add collaboration to your existing app, sync awareness states and think offline-first.

-## So, what’s Hocuspocus then?
+## The Hocuspocus Server
-You can use whatever you like to send Y.js changes to other clients, but the most popular way is to use a WebSocket.
-With Hocuspocus you’ve got such a WebSocket backend, that has everything to get started quickly, integrate Y.js in your existing infrastructure and scale to a million users.
+With Y.js, you can use whatever network protocol you like to send changes to other clients, but the most popular one is a WebSocket.
+The Hocuspocus Server is a WebSocket backend, which has everything to get started quickly, to integrate Y.js in your existing infrastructure and to scale to a million users.

 ## Features
 * Merges changes without conflicts